Borgward Logo

 A rhombus made up of four rectangles shows a game with four marks.
 Their union and separation.
 At the heart of all processes was Carl Borgward, whose name is written on the seam in the center of the figure.

-In 1925 he founded the Goliath brand, and in 1929 he bought former Bremer partners Hansa Lloyd Werken.
+In 1925, he founded the Goliath brand, and in 1929, he bought former Bremer partners Hansa Lloyd Werken.
 As a result, the magnate controlled three factories and three brands (Goliath, Hansa, and Lloyd).
 I decided on what enterprise and what type of machine to launch.
-In 1938, he added a 4th stamp under his name, and Hansa closed.
+1938, he added a 4th stamp under his name, and Hansa closed.
 In 1948, he sold the Borgward brand, and after two years, he bought it.
 Then, due to the decline in industry and the lack of raw materials, the concern is divided into three separate enterprises.

-Brand juggling is well conveyed in the logo due to the chess placement of colors and individual fragments that exist together and separately simultaneously.
+Brand juggling is well conveyed in the logo due to the chess placement of colors and individual fragments that exist together and simultaneously.

 Font and Colors